christopher-dG/gpymusic/README.md

 ### Todo

-- list playlists command
-- Properly display shuffled queue
-- Restore queue from shuffle
+- Colour support
 - Seek backwards function
-- Colour support
-- Text-only debugging UI
 - Add threading support (play in background and keep browsing)
 - Caching queue contents for seamless transitions (save locally and delete after?
 Probably needs threading)

+Disclaimer: expect bugs, and please report them!
+I hope you enjoy using pmcli, and if you don't, that's okay too because I enjoy working on it.